Our People

 Katie Fite

-Katie is a Staff Attorney and joined Safe Passage Project as an Equal Justice Works fellow sponsored by the Verizon Foundation and Seyfarth Shaw LLP.
+Katie is a Senior Staff Attorney and originally joined Safe Passage Project as an Equal Justice Works fellow sponsored by the Verizon Foundation and Seyfarth Shaw LLP.
 Her fellowship project focused on providing legal representation to unaccompanied minors fleeing gender-based violence and connecting them with mental health resources.
 Katie believes that every child deserves to build the life they choose and that cost-free and effective immigration counsel, too often inaccessible in the U.S., can help ensure that opportunity.

 Prior to joining Safe Passage Project, Katie was a law student intern with the Legal Aid Society’s Immigration Law Unit and with National Advocates for Pregnant Women.
 She also participated in the Harvard Immigration & Refugee Clinic, where she represented child and adult asylum seekers.
 Katie holds a J.D. from Harvard Law School and a B.A. in Political Science and Art History from Stanford University.